Devsh-Graphics-Programming/Nabla/src/nbl/ext/CUDAInterop/README.md

 - `CCUDAHandler`, `CCUDADevice`, `CCUDAExportableMemory`, `CCUDAImportedMemory`, and `CCUDAImportedSemaphore` are exported from `Nabla.dll` through the normal Nabla ABI.
 - Their public declarations do not expose CUDA SDK structs, CUDA SDK layouts, or `cuda.h` / `nvrtc.h` includes.
+- Opaque handle types are small trivially-copyable byte arrays with fixed size/alignment chosen to match CUDA native handle storage.
+The native opt-in header validates this with `static_assert`s against the SDK used by the consumer.
 - CUDA implementation state is owned by Nabla through private `SNativeState` members.
 Consumers cannot construct CUDA wrapper objects with arbitrary internal CUDA state.
-- `CUDAInteropNative.h` declares exported accessor classes whose definitions still live in `Nabla.dll`.
-The opt-in header owns only the CUDA SDK surface.
-Nabla owns the implementation and ABI.
-- Native opt-in ABI uses CUDA Driver API handles/enums such as `CUdevice`, `CUcontext`, `CUdeviceptr`, `CUexternalMemory`, and `CUexternalSemaphore`, plus small fixed-layout parameter/result structs.
-- SDK-sized arrays and other layouts derived from CUDA SDK constants stay private to Nabla.
-A consumer can build native opt-in code with its own compatible SDK independently from the SDK used to build Nabla.
+- SDK-sized arrays, CUDA enum storage, and CUDA implementation headers stay private to Nabla.
+- A consumer can build native opt-in code with its own compatible SDK independently from the SDK used to build Nabla.
+Leaky/native code can check `cuda_native::isBuildCUDAVersionCompatible()` when exact CUDA SDK version matching is required.
 - Runtime include-option construction is header-only and is not part of the exported ABI.
 - The loaded CUDA driver and NVRTC runtime are validated at runtime.